przemyslawbak/Params_Logger/README.md

 ## Features

 1. Parsing method and properties parameter values with their names, with using the minimum amount of code.
-2. Saving the logs with easy to read format.
+2. Saving the parameters logs with easy to read format.
 3. Setup library configuration in separate log.config file.
 4. Synchronous calls of the library interface.
 5. Possibility to place log.config anywhere in the project.